Preserve the important images from your family history, and make them available for generations.

 Many of us have piles of photo albums filled with old family photos just waiting to be restored.
 While restoring old photos used to be a very time-consuming process, nowadays photo editing programs make it relatively easy.
 Restoring old photos can be as simple or as complicated as you want to make it.

 Completely colorizing and restoring old photos can take a lot of time.
 But if you’re simply interested in restoring contrast and removing dust and scratches, look no further.
-Using a post-processing program such as Photoshop or Luminar, you can quickly and easily restore old photos.
+Using a post-processing program such as Luminar Neo with its advanced AI-powered tools for photo restoration, you can quickly and easily bring new life to your old photos.
+In our article, you will find all the information you need for repairing old pictures.

 The first step to restoring photos is digitizing the prints.
 This can be done in a number of ways.
 If you have a scanner, you can simply scan the photographs into your computer and turn them into JPEG images.
 If not, smartphones now make the process even easier.
-To digitize most old photographs, you can use a scanning app and your device’s camera to literally take a picture of the print and turn it into a digital image.
+To digitize most old photographs, you can use a scanning app and your device’s camera to literally take a picture of the print and turn it into a digital image for subsequent touching up old photos.

 Two useful applications for this are PhotoScan and Unfade.
 To use them, try to brush off as much dust from your print as you can and lay it flat on a table.
 Try to choose a spot that has diffused lighting, such as next to a north-facing window.
 Follow the instructions in the app to digitize your image.
 You can then transfer the file to your computer for restoration.

-Sometimes, smartphone scanners don’t offer the highest resolution.
+Sometimes, smartphone scanners don’t offer the highest resolution for restoring old photographs.
 For better quality, use a flatbed scanner set to 600ppi or higher.
 Save the file in TIFF format instead of JPEG.
 TIFF files are lossless and won’t degrade in quality as you edit and save the photograph during the restoration process.

 Some scanning software will try to automatically edit the tone and contrast when you scan the print.
 While this isn’t a foolproof method, using these automatic adjustments may save you time later.
 If you have the option, give it a try!